demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 ### opencti-indicator-field-update
 ***
-Update indicator field.
-Available fields to update - score, description.
+Update the indicator field.
+The fields that can be updated are: score, description.

 #### Base Command